Set up Microsoft Purview Audit (Standard)

 Licensing for Audit (Standard) requires the appropriate organization subscription that provides access to audit log search tool and per-user licensing that's required to log and retain audit records.

-For a list of subscription and licensing requirements for Audit (Standard), see Auditing solutions in Microsoft 365.
+For a list of subscription and licensing requirements for Audit (Standard), see Microsoft Purview auditing solutions.

 Step 2: Assign permissions to search the audit log

-The following screenshot shows the two audit-related roles assigned to the Organization Management role group in the Exchange admin center.
+The following screenshot shows the two audit-related role groups in the compliance portal.

 Step 3: Search the audit log